jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 - record

 ## Next Up
+- handle users of Viewer not able to use Document Picture-in-Picture
 - add page variants component reference broken
 - update templates to detect props
 - handle variant type when there are no component props